LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 But you don't want to host the blogs on a hosting service when you have a working domain because:

 1. You may want to monetize it.
-2. Even if you don't make anything you can get some street cred in the job's market.
+2. Even if you don't make anything you can get some reputation in the job market.
-3. When you have enough content Google will allow you to use google addsense so you can get dime or 2 when someone visits your site.
+3. When you have enough content Google will allow you to use google Addsense so you can make some money when someone visits your site.

 I used my domain on a github Pages repo but because I had no blogging engine I had to manually enclose every single paragraph in html tags.